hphelion/docs.hpcloud.com/apispecs/cs/working/private/actions/SelfRegistration.md

 This action sets up a new Domain and User using minimal parameters.
 Keys are created for the user, and Accounts are created in both Salesforce and Zuora.
 In order to support MC IP address validation there are two additional parameters. ipCheckSucceeded store a boolean value indicating whether or not the IP address of the client is not blocked. ipAddress contains the actual address.

-The selfRegistration action operates in following two modes
+## Validation Modes ##

-**Default Mode**: In this mode all the required entities (user, domain, etc....) are created in the mongodb and the Sales Force and they are set to \*enabled\* state.
+**No Validation**: In this mode all the required entities (user, domain, etc....) are created in the mongodb and the Sales Force and they are set to \*enabled\* state.
 Welcome email will be sent to customer immediately after successful registration process.

+In this mode the user is activated immediately.
+If **sendWelcomeEmail**=true the email is sent immediately.

 **Email Validation Mode**: In this mode all the required entities (user, domain, etc....) are created in the mongodb and the Sales Force and they set to \*suspended\* state.
 Email verification email along with email verification nonce will be sent to customer, customer has to follow the direction given in the email to validate their email address.
 To support this work flow we have added "statusReason" field to the Domain Collections and "emailVerificationStatus" to the User collection, same fields are added to the Account and Contact object of SF and they should be in sync.

+If **sendWelcomeEmail**=true and **emailValidationRequired**==true then the welcome email is sent on successful validation.

+Note that the **EmailVerification** action must handle validations from this action.

 **See: Self Registration & Email Validation Work Flow**